 - Healing is prioritized.
 Systems are designed to be inclusive and to meet people where they are.

 - Services are trauma-informed, person-centered, and based on self-determination.
-Services are always offered but participation is always voluntary.
+Services are always offered and participation is always voluntary.

 - Quality services should be universally accessible and available everywhere, including in rural and tribal communities.